What is the difference between the Classic and Aero Series?

 • Select a dress panel colour

 • Add any accessories (e.g. microphone, logo, notebook PC shelf)

 A black frame and a Black fabric dress panel is the most popular choice, followed by silver with Coal panel.

-For a clean, contemporary look, premium silver works really well.
-Particularly with a Coal or Sapphire dress panel.
+For a clean, contemporary look, silver works really well.
+Particularly with a Noir or Silver dress panel.

 What are the most popular accessories?